WebAssembly/spec/spectec/test-prose/TEST.md

 Type_ok
 - the type (TYPE ft) is valid with the function type ft if:
-  - the function type ft is valid.
+  - ft is valid.

 Func_ok
 - the function (FUNC x (LOCAL t)* expr) is valid with the function type t_1* -> t_2* if:
   - |C.TYPES| is greater than x.
-  - C.TYPES[x] is t_1* -> t_2*.
+  - the function type C.TYPES[x] is t_1* -> t_2*.
   - Under the context C with .LOCALS appended by t_1* :: t* with .LABELS appended by [t_2*] with .RETURN appended by ?(t_2*), the expression expr is valid with the value type sequence t_2*.

 Global_ok
 - the global (GLOBAL gt expr) is valid with the global type gt if:
-  - the global type gt is valid.
+  - gt is valid.
   - gt is (mut t).
   - the expression expr is valid with the value type t.
-  - the expression expr is constant.
+  - expr is constant.

 Table_ok
 - the table (TABLE tt) is valid with the table type tt if:
-  - the table type tt is valid.
+  - tt is valid.

 Mem_ok
 - the memory (MEMORY mt) is valid with the memory type mt if:
-  - the memory type mt is valid.
+  - mt is valid.

 Elemmode_ok
 - the elemmode elemmode_u0 is valid with the reference type rt if:
   - Either:
     - elemmode_u0 is (ACTIVE x expr).
     - |C.TABLES| is greater than x.
-    - C.TABLES[x] is (lim rt).
+    - the table type C.TABLES[x] is (lim rt).
     - the expression expr is valid with the value type I32.
-    - the expression expr is constant.
+    - expr is constant.
   - Or: elemmode_u0 is PASSIVE.
   - Or: elemmode_u0 is DECLARE.

 Elem_ok
 - the table segment (ELEM rt expr* elemmode) is valid with the reference type rt if:
   - For all expr in expr*,
-    - the expression expr is valid with the value type rt.
+    - the expression expr is valid with rt.
-    - the expression expr is constant.
+    - expr is constant.
-  - the elemmode elemmode is valid with the reference type rt.
+  - the elemmode elemmode is valid with rt.

 Datamode_ok
 - the datamode datamode_u0 is valid if:
   - Either:
     - datamode_u0 is (ACTIVE 0 expr).
     - |C.MEMS| is greater than 0.
-    - C.MEMS[0] is mt.
+    - the memory type C.MEMS[0] is mt.
     - the expression expr is valid with the value type I32.
-    - the expression expr is constant.
+    - expr is constant.
   - Or: datamode_u0 is PASSIVE.

 Data_ok